-Video Game Addiction Help: Starting the Conversation with your Child
+Video Game Addiction Help: Starting the Conversation with Your Child

 When seeking video game addiction help, one of the most common questions parents have is, “How do I tell my child they are going to get treatment?”
-The best answer for this question is as varied as the types of families we encounter.
+The best answer to this question is as varied as the types of families we encounter.
 Simply put, there is no one-size-fits-all answer.

 Wait Until the Time is Right

 For any treatment option, timing is critical.
 It’s important to frame the treatment option in the best light.
 Parents should avoid threatening a child with treatment.

 Percent of Pathological Gamers Still Addicted 2 Years Later

 Early intervention is key.
 In one study 84% of addicted gamers were still addicted two years later, demonstrating how difficult gaming addiction is to treat.

 Treatment should never be viewed as a punishment.
 If a child views treatment as a punishment, they will never value the treatment process.
 It will always be seen as something to just survive through and your treatment dollars will be wasted.

 Don’t use treatment as a threat.
 Wait until the timing is right to approach the subject.

 In talking to your child about Summerland Camps, we recommend taking a positive approach.
 Our purpose at Summerland Camps is not to lecture a child about making changes, but instead to motivate and inspire them to find their life calling.
 We also teach them the same self-regulation skills taught to Olympic and professional athletes to change behaviors in order to reach a very specific goal.